sissississi-013/Foley/README.md

   limit: 1
 }
 ```
 When the Hybrid Engine needs a sound, it first queries MongoDB using Gemini-generated embeddings.
-A match above 0.7 similarity score returns cached audio instantly--no generation latency, no API cost.
+A match above 0.7 similarity score returns cached audio instantly, no generation latency, no API cost.

 **2. Automatic Asset Caching**
 Every generated sound is stored with: